Foreign Direct Investment Screening Expert in France | FDI & CFIUS Advisory

 The tightening of Foreign direct investment screening is impacting your M&A transactions .

-At Relians, we understand that Foreign direct investment screening has become a central feature of M&A—and more broadly, of cross-border mergers and acquisitions.
+At Relians, we understand that Foreign direct investment screening has become a central regulatory risk in cross-border M&A transactions involving strategic companies and sensitive technologies in France—and more broadly, of cross-border mergers and acquisitions.

 States at the negotiating table